-PODCAST REWIND The fascinating story of the Public Theater and Joseph Papp’s efforts to bring Shakespeare to the people.
+PODCAST The fascinating story of the Public Theater and Joseph Papp’s efforts to bring Shakespeare to the people.
 (Episode #85)

 What started in a tiny East Village basement grew to become one of New York’s most enduring summer traditions, Shakespeare in the Park, featuring world class actors performing the greatest dramas of the age.
 But another drama was brewing just as things were getting started.
 It’s Robert Moses vs. Shakespeare!
 Joseph Papp vs. the city!